9 amazing free things to do in Santa Cruz Galapagos and other tips

 They just keep snoring, regardless.
 That will become my favorite animal during this trip.

-Not only on the jetty at night but all day you can see them hang out on by the marina, especially I suggest you should check out the fish market, where you will see a couple of them ridiculously staying by the fish guy waiting for some food tasting.
+Not only on the jetty at night but all day, you can see them hanging out by the marina, especially I suggest you should check out the fish market, where you will see a couple of them ridiculously staying by the fish guy waiting for some food tasting.

 As for the sea lions you will see more of them on other islands.